HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Install all available updates using "Software Update" in System Settings.

-As with Mojave and Catalina, we need to patch the GPU in order to work in macOS Big Sur, starting with this release of macOS, we will use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/) which is easier to maneuver than the previous patches.
+As with Mojave and Catalina, we need to patch the GPU in order to have graphic acceleration in macOS Big Sur, starting with this release of macOS, we will use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/) which is easier to maneuver than the previous patches.
 We already have our EFI ready for OCLP.

 - Download the latest version of [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases).